API Reference

 The updated settings dict.

-typed_settings.processors.handle_raw(value: str, scheme: str) str[source]#
+typed_settings.processors.handle_raw(value: str, scheme: str) str[source]

 URL handler: Return value unchanged.

-New in version 23.0.0.
+Added in version 23.0.0.

-typed_settings.processors.handle_script(value: str, scheme: str) str[source]#
+typed_settings.processors.handle_script(value: str, scheme: str) str[source]

 URL handler: Run value as shell script and return its output.

-New in version 23.0.0.
+Added in version 23.0.0.

-typed_settings.processors.handle_op(value: str, scheme: str) str[source]#
+typed_settings.processors.handle_op(value: str, scheme: str) str[source]

 URL handler: Retrieve the resource value from the 1Password CLI.